-If after you draw a card you see an Event icon on the top of your deck you must determine whether or not an Event triggers (page 17).
+If after you draw a card you see an Event icon on the top of your deck, you must immediately draw it and determine whether or not an Event triggers (page 10).

-Once that is resolved, the next clockwise player begins their turn.
+Once the event is resolved or returned, the next clockwise player begins their turn.

-After each player has activated one rider, the next round of movement begins.
+After each player has activated one rider, the next round of the Movement phase begins.
 Player 1 may now activate another of their Available riders.